10 Things to Do in Uluwatu Bali (2022, Full Travel Guide)

 There are oodles of things to do in Uluwatu.
 This corner of Bali is world-famous for its beautiful beaches, stunning views, and luxury villas.
 It’s also a legendary surf spot, with some of the gnarliest sets the island can muster.
 We’ll make it simple: If you’re travelling to Bali, Uluwatu is not to be missed!

 Surfing enthusiasts and beach bums travel to Uluwatu chasing waves and popular Sunday-night parties at Single Fin, which we think has perhaps the most stunning sunset views on the island – and that’s seriously saying something in Bali!
 However, there’s also plenty for culture vultures and heritage buffs, mainly in the form of the vast and sprawling Uluwatu Temple, where crab-eating macaques inhabit mystical Hindu shrines perched high above the Indian Ocean.

 This guide has you covered when it comes to picking things to do in Uluwatu.
 It ranges from the wild Uluwatu surf to the jaw-dropping beachfronts, with a sprinkling of rad beach bars thrown in for good measure.
 Tempted?
 Let’s go…

 Single Fin Bali

-The beach has very little visitors due to its steep and challenging road to get there.
-It’s definitely worth the hike, as you are rewarded with a beach to almost just yourself at the end of it.
+However, the best thing is the remoteness.
+The beach has very few visitors due to the steep and challenging road that you’ll need to tread to get there.
+It’s definitely worth the hike, as you are rewarded with a beach to almost just yourself!

 OMNIA Dayclub Bali